 OpenType 1.3 introduced the optional Vertical Origin ('VORG') table for CFF OFF fonts, which records the y coordinate of glyphs' vertical origins directly, thus obviating the need to calculate bounding boxes as an intermediate step.
 This improves accuracy and efficiency for CFF OFF clients.

 The x coordinate of a glyph's vertical origin is not specified in the 'vmtx' table.
-Vertical writing implementions may make use of the baseline values in the Baseline ('BASE') table, if present, in order to align the glyphs in the x direction as appropriate to the desired vertical baseline.
+Vertical writing implementations may make use of the baseline values in the Baseline ('BASE') table, if present, in order to align the glyphs in the x direction as appropriate to the desired vertical baseline.

 The advance height of a glyph starts from the y coordinate of the glyph's vertical origin and advances downwards.
 Its endpoint is at the y coordinate of the vertical origin of the next glyph in the run, by default.
 Metric-adjustment OFF layout features such as Vertical Kerning ('vkrn') could modify the vertical advances in a manner similar to kerning in horizontal mode.